ertyseidohl/miners/README.md

 After cloning the repo, run `npm install` from your project directory.
 Then, you can start the local development server by running `npm run dev`.

 The local development server runs on `http://localhost:8080` by default.
-Please see the webpack documentation if you wish to change this, or add SSL support.

 Once the server is running you can edit any of the files in the `src` folder.
 Webpack will automatically recompile your code and then reload the browser.